PlumeCat/tack/README.md

 let B = quicksort(A)
 ```

+For a detailed look at the language itself, see [Introduction to Tack](doc/INTRODUCTION.md)

-Tack is semantically a mixture of Javascript, Lua and Python, with some Rust influence on the syntax.
-It aims to perform similarly to Lua without
+Tack is semantically a mixture of Lua, Javascript and Python, with some Rust influence on the syntax.
+It aims for performance equal to or better than the stock Lua interpreter, while offering alternative syntax, adjusted semantics, and much more flexibility for integrating into host C++ programs.

-Features: dynamic typing, closures, fast interpreter, efficient binding
+Key features:
+- Dynamic typing
+- Garbage collection
+- Lexically scoped closures
+- "Register"-based bytecode
+- Hybrid stackless interpreter

 To run a script: